e4drcf/ewizardjs-docs/docs/README.md

 actionLink: /documentation/Getting-started.html
 features:
 - title: Simplicity First
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Initialize the project with one simple command.
 - title: Vue-Powered
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Usage of Vue.js framework simplifies the content creation.
 - title: Performant
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: Great performance of every e-Detailer created with the use of eWizard.js.
 footer: MIT Licensed | Copyright © 2018-present Evan You
 ---